TitanAstro/How-to-build-an-allsky-camera/wiki/sharing-your-allsky-internet.md

 # Exposing Your INDI-AllSky and TJ AllSky Images Online: A Step-by-Step Guide

 **Introduction**
 Astrophotographers using all-sky camera software like **INDI-AllSky** and **Thomas Jacquin's AllSky (TJ AllSky)** often want to share their latest night sky images and timelapses with the world.
-The good news is both systems support web interfaces or data uploads that can be accessible over the internet.
+The good news is both systems support built-in web interfaces and data uploads capabilities to mirror your allsky images accessible over the internet.
 The challenge is doing so in a secure, reliable way.
-In this tutorial, we'll outline how to expose your all-sky camera's content online using **self-hosted solutions** (avoiding third-party image hosting), highlight **best practices** (like mirroring data to a safe location and using secure tunnels), and cover **common challenges** you might face along the way.
+In this guide, we'll outline how to expose your all-sky camera's content online using **self-hosted solutions**, highlight **best practices** (like mirroring data to a safe location and using secure tunnels), and cover **common challenges** you might face along the way.
 By the end, you'll have a clear roadmap to set up external access to your AllSky system, plus a handy FAQ to troubleshoot issues.

 ## Table of Contents
 1. [Self-Hosted Solutions (Direct Exposure to the Internet)](#1-self-hosted-solutions-direct-exposure-to-the-internet)